mdrakiburrahman/openshift-vsphere-install/README.md

 # Check curl to Google
 curl google.com

-# Forward queries for arclab.local to ArcLab-DC
+# Forward queries for arclab.local to ArcLab-DC <-  This must be run on both DC1 and DC2
 Add-DnsServerConditionalForwarderZone -Name "arclab.local" -MasterServers "10.216.173.10" # ArcLab-DC.arclab.local
 ```

 ![Result](_images/4.png)

 ## `ocplab-dc2`